redox-os/website/content/faq.en.md

 ## How to troubleshoot your build in case of errors

-Read [this](https://doc.redox-os.org/book/troubleshooting.html) page or join us on [Redox Chat](https://doc.redox-os.org/book/chat.html).
+Read the [Troubleshooting](https://doc.redox-os.org/book/troubleshooting.html) page or join us on the [Redox Chat](https://doc.redox-os.org/book/chat.html).

 ## How to report bugs on Redox

-Read [this](https://doc.redox-os.org/book/creating-proper-bug-reports.html) page and check the GitLab Issues to see if your problem was reported.
+Read the [Creating Proper Bug Reports](https://doc.redox-os.org/book/creating-proper-bug-reports.html) page and check the GitLab Issues to see if your problem was reported.

 ## How do I contribute to Redox?